 - The Carlsbad Caverns are in NM.

 - The forest service started the worst fire in the state’s history when attempting a controlled burn in 2000.
-The entire city of Los Alamos had to be evacuated.
+They evacuated the entire city of Los Alamos.
 Oops.

 - Smoky Bear, the little cub rescued after a forest fire, lived in New Mexico.